SyncfusionExamples/How-to-create-a-real-time-chart-in-WinForms/README.md

-# How to create a real-time chart in WF?
+# How to create a real-time chart in WinForms?

 This example illustrates how to create a real time [chart in WinForms](https://help.syncfusion.com/windowsforms/chart/getting-started).
 Real-time charts can be created by continuously adding new points in existing series in chart.
 Timer is used to continuously add new points in the chart.